Prosecutors: Ex-South African leader took hundreds of bribes - WTMJ

 Zuma could be jailed for 25 years if convicted.

-After the trial was adjourned for the day, Zuma addressed hundreds of his supporters outside the courthouse.
+After the trial was adjourned until July 19, Zuma addressed hundreds of his supporters outside the courthouse.

 The corruption charges relate to the time before Zuma was head of state but a political figure on the rise, and include the period when he was deputy president of South Africa from 1999 to 2005.